EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 The actual story revolves around a group of 6 friends that get lost in some strange places and as they try to escape or even explore them, they encounter other people.

 # A few current goals (Or rather wishes, to be honest; Will definitely need help) are:
-* Make the Playable character have more health than the Companion character.
+* Make the Playable character have more health than the Companion character (DONE).
-* Make the Companion character's moving speed a bit faster than the Playable character's moving speed.
+* Make the Companion character's moving speed a bit faster than the Playable character's moving speed (NOT DONE YET).
-* Add 2 basic commands ("Followme" and "Standstill") to allow the Playable character affect the Companion character's following activation (I'm considering trying a Finite State Machine).
+* Add 2 basic commands ("Followme" and "Standstill") to allow the Playable character affect the Companion character's following activation (Somewhat done and uses a Finite State Machine).
-* When the Companion character is not on camera, there should be some visual feedback indicating their place, like an arrow.
+* When the Companion character is not on camera, there should be some visual feedback indicating their place, like an arrow (NOT DONE).
-* Give the characters actual sprites (The game has 6 characters; 3 older siblings and 3 younger siblings; Each time a level presents 2 characters; Ideally, the player sprites change depending on the levels because each of the 3 sibling duos share the same gameplay mechanisms regardless of sprites).
+* Give the characters actual sprites (The game has 6 characters; 3 older siblings and 3 younger siblings; Each time a level presents 2 characters; Ideally, the player sprites change depending on the levels because each of the 3 sibling duos share the same gameplay mechanisms regardless of sprites) (NOT DONE).
-* Add basic level design features like jump pads, keys and locked doors, switches, climbable ladders or pushable blocks.
+* Add basic level design features like jump pads, keys and locked doors, switches, climbable ladders or pushable blocks (DONE BUT COULD STILL USE TWEAKS).
-* Add health pickups, score pickups, enemies, some sort of simple combat system and a bit of a stretch but something like a grappling hook-like feature.
+* Add health pickups, score pickups, enemies, some sort of simple combat system and a bit of a stretch but something like a grappling hook-like feature (MOST EXCEPT THE LAST ARE DONE BUT STILL NEED TWEAKS).
-* Add swimming (Which could also warrant an oxygen limit mechanic).
+* Add swimming (Which could also warrant an oxygen limit mechanic) (DONE EXCEPT THE OXYGEN PART).
-* Add NPC's and some sort of dialogue system (Even if i end up using the Dialogic addon by coppolaemilio).
+* Add NPC's and some sort of dialogue system (Even if i end up using the Dialogic addon by coppolaemilio) (NOT DONE).
-* Work around menus and UI system, like a nice style that adds personality.
+* Work around menus and UI system, like a nice style that adds personality (NOT DONE).
-* With UI/HUD stuff in mind, some sort of ingame texts the player can read, whether they're helpful gameplay tips or lore/story stuff.
+* With UI/HUD stuff in mind, some sort of ingame texts the player can read, whether they're helpful gameplay tips or lore/story stuff (NOT DONE).
-* A ingame gallery menu that the player can optionally visit, to see stuff like concept art and other types of illustrations.
+* A ingame gallery menu that the player can optionally visit, to see stuff like concept art and other types of illustrations (NOT DONE).
-* Some nice visuals, nothing too fancy or demanding (Specially depending on the art style).
+* Some nice visuals, nothing too fancy or demanding (Specially depending on the art style) (NOT DONE).
-* A third command based on special interacts should be done later.
+* A third command based on special interacts should be done later (STILL WIP).
-* Maybe some unimportant interactions between siblings that aren't gameplay-relevant, like reading a book or playing a game.
+* Maybe some unimportant interactions between siblings that aren't gameplay-relevant, like reading a book or playing a game (NOT DONE).
-* Sound design and music in general (Though this might as well be a last priority; At least i don't want voice acting at all).
+* Sound design and music in general (Though this might as well be a last priority; At least i don't want voice acting at all) (NOT DONE).
-* Some behind-the-scenes organization or methods to make the game's inner workings more flexible and supportive of some stuff (For example: When i thing of scene changes such as changing levels, i think a scene manager could be useful because i heard some code used for scene change can be limiting)
+* Some behind-the-scenes organization or methods to make the game's inner workings more flexible and supportive of some stuff (For example: When i thing of scene changes such as changing levels, i think a scene manager could be useful because i heard some code used for scene change can be limiting).
-* The option to change the game's language (While the default setting will be English, a second language in mind is Portuguese due its influences to the game's main setting)
+* The option to change the game's language (While the default setting will be English, a second language in mind is Portuguese due its influences to the game's main setting).
+* Bonus stages: Inspired by the NES game Binary Land, i'm thinking of a top down minigame where 2 characters are controlled by the player but both have opposite horizontal movement and must reach the end goal; This could be a timed/optional minigame and shouldn't be too hard even if i'd like to add elements inspired by Chip's Challenge.
+* Most ambitious idea yet: "Rivals" for the 6 characters; Think of these characters as "alternate dimension" versions of the 6 protagonists and i want to make sure their presence and role has a place in gameplay, even if the idea of "rivals" in a 2D puzzle game based around escort missions might be strange.

 I may end up changing this goal list as well.